Arab Americans and MENA: What is the Future of Nationwide Data Collection?

 Second

 Though many individuals with MENA ancestry would choose to self-identify that way when given the option, they’d be more likely to select their “ancestral country of origin.”
 It would more meaningfully account for the various contrasts between the smaller regions within the Middle East and North Africa.
-Still, the Census Bureau tries to offer a general understanding of the makeup of a nation, not spotlight every personal identity that one may possess.
-This means that while MENA offers a little more geographic specificity, the original label of “White” was not too far off from where we are today.
+Still, the idea behind the Census Bureau and surveys similar to it is to offer a general understanding of the makeup of a nation, not spotlight every personal identity that one may possess.
+This means that while MENA offers a little more geographic specificity, it isn’t much of an improvement from the original label of “White.”
 They are both umbrella terms that don’t quite allow space for drastically different members to be reflected evenly in the data.

 Third

 All the categories within federal forms are created according to different standards and face the exact same issue of misrepresenting several populations within them.
-The White racial category is based not only on those who have ancestral ties to Europe, but the lack of pigmentation in one’s skin, which is a main reason why this category has been so intensely contested.
-The Asian racial category is similar to MENA, in that they are both race labels based on geography.
+The White racial category is based not only on those who have ancestral ties to Europe, but also on the lack of pigmentation in one’s skin, which is a main reason why this category has been so intensely contested.
+The Asian racial category is similar to MENA, in that they are both race labels founded on geography.
 The Hispanic or Latino ethnic category includes those from Spanish-speaking countries, so there is a major linguistic component in deciding whether someone fits under the term.
-These are just a few examples of how federal survey categories don’t distinguish groups based on the same criteria, and that the majority of their definitions are somewhat arbitrary and far too vast to provide detailed information.
+These examples demonstrate how federal survey categories don’t distinguish groups under the same criteria, and that the majority of their definitions are somewhat arbitrary and far too vast to provide detailed information.

 A Path Forward